cdot65/pan-os-mcp/docs/testing.md

 ### Testing the PAN-OS API Client

-The `PanOSAPIClient` class should be tested with mocked HTTP responses to avoid making actual API calls during testing.
+The `PanosApiClient` class should be tested with mocked HTTP responses to avoid making actual API calls during testing.

 ```python
 import pytest